danjohnson3141/Jekyll-Test/events/GET-events-event_id.md

 <!-- --- title: GET /events/:event_id -->

-Returns the details for one event.
+Returns the details for **one** event.

+The events that are visible to the user are filtered by whether or not that event is associated with a group that the user is a member of.
+Being an event_user for an event trumps all group_member requirements.

 =
 #### Authentication